 Gold mineralisation is hosted within the Sandstone greenstone belt (Figure 1) within the Southern Cross Province that forms the central spine of the Archaean Yilgarn Block.
 The Sandstone greenstone belt forms a classic ‘hourglass’ structure at the northern end of the Diemals Dome, where two major trans-current structures, the Edale and Youanmi faults, respectively confine the eastern and western margins of the belt.

-The updated Resource Statement is included in table below.
-These Indicated and Inferred Resources, comprise an aggregate of 3Mt at 1.5g/t Au for 145,000ozs of gold are estimated by recognised independent industry consultants.
+The updated Resource Statement is included in the table below.
+These Indicated and Inferred Resources, comprise an aggregate of 12.7Mt at 1.4g/t Au for 537,000ozs of gold are estimated by recognised independent industry consultants.
 In addition, an Exploration Target of 24Mt to 34Mt at 1.1g/t to 1.4g/t Au has been estimated for the Two Mile Hill tonalite deeps deposit, representing an additional 0.9Moz to 1.5Moz of contained gold.

 The Company is progressively upgrading and expanding the JORC 2004 resources to JORC 2012 standard and continuing to make new gold discoveries.

 Mineral Resources applicable to the Sandstone gold project as at 30 June 2018 are as follows:

 |Deposit||COG (g/t Au)||Tonnes||Grade (g/t Au)||Contained Gold (oz.)||JORC Classification||JORC Classification|